 Visitors can also enter the park from the Brea Discovery Center entrance at 4500 Carbon Canyon Road (State Route 142) Brea, California 92823 or the Yorba Linda entrance at the Quarter Horse Drive Trailhead located off of Fairmont Blvd. in the city of Yorba Linda.

 If you're looking for a more honest RV camping experience without the ritz, look no further.
 The Rolling M Ranch Campground in Chino Hills State Park is a small, primitive-style campground.
-Each paved site contains a picnic table, lantern post, fire ring, and grill.
+Each of the 20 paved sites contains a picnic table, lantern post, fire ring, and grill.
 Although there is a fire ring, fires are prohibited inside of the park.
 Because this campground is fairly basic, you'll want to be sure to pack all the essentials.
 The campground has flushing toilets and showers, but there are no hookups and no dump station.
 RVs and trailers longer than 28 feet cannot be accommodated.
 Pets are allowed in the campground, but most trails and public areas in Chino Hills State Park don’t allow pets.
-Be aware of gate closing hours.
-Campers are not allowed to leave or enter during these hours.
+Be aware of gate closing hours—campers are not allowed to leave or enter during these hours.
 Generators are permitted between 10 AM to 8 PM.
 The campground is open year-round, and reservations can be made up to six months in advance.

 Southern California has some of the best year-round climates in the region.
 The comfortable weather makes hiking enjoyable and fun.
 Chino Hills State Park trail system offers over 90 miles of multi-use trails suitable for almost all levels of hikers.
 Access the trails from the numerous trailheads in and around the park.
-You may need to leave the four-legged friends back at the RV; however, since dogs are not allowed in most of Chino Hills State Park, visitors should check the trail rules to determine if a leashed dog is allowed on the section of the trail you intend to hike.
-To learn more about all of the trails, pick up a Chino Hills State Park map or consult a Park Ranger.
+You may need to leave the four-legged friends back at the RV; however, since dogs are not allowed in most of Chino Hills State Park.
+Visitors should check the trail rules to determine if a leashed dog is allowed on the section of the trail you intend to hike.
+To learn more about all of the trails, pick up a Chino Hills State Park map or consult a park ranger.

 If you and yours are itching to get out of the Airstream and stretch your legs, you may want to consider geocaching.
 Many California State Parks, including Chino Hills State Park, allow hidden geocaches to be buried inside the parks’ boundaries.
 Geocaching is a worldwide recreational activity where people, called cachers, search for hidden treasures using a handheld GPS unit.
-The activity has rules and parameters that encourage responsible and eco-friendly treasure hunting, and the state of California enforces and encourages the rules of responsible caching.
-For more information on this fun, and family friendly activity, check out the official geocaching website.
+The activity has rules and parameters that encourage responsible and eco-friendly treasure hunting, and the state of California enforces and encourages the practices of responsible caching.
+For more information on this fun and family-friendly activity, check out the official geocaching website.